All Products

 2. In the left-side navigation pane, choose Microservices Governance > Full link grayscale.

 3. Click Create Lane Group and Lane.
-If a lane group is available in the microservice namespace that you select, click Create Lane Group.
+If a lane group already exists in the selected microservice namespace, click Create Lane Group.

-4. In the Create Lane Group panel, configure the parameters and click OK.
+4. In the Create Lane Group panel, configure the following parameters and click OK:

-After the lane group is created, you can view the lane group in the Lane Group section of the Full link grayscale page.
-To modify the information about a lane group, click the 编辑 icon.
+After creation, the lane group appears in the Lane Group section of the Full link grayscale page.
+To modify it, click the edit icon.

 Note